Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Current Surprise Definitions and Their Limitations

 It is understandable that researchers initially explored these two foundational surprise definitions, each possessing inherent limitations: Shannon Surprise conflates probability with knowledge gain, while Bayesian Surprise suffers from increasing posterior stubbornness.
 Subsequent refinements emerged to address these shortcomings, primarily through adjusting the choice of prior to create more meaningful contrasts.
 The Residual Information Surprise assumes an oracle-like prior, whereas Confidence-Corrected and Bayes Factor Surprises rely on a non-informative prior.
 Regardless of the priors chosen, defining a suitable prior remains a challenging and unresolved issue in the research community.

-Both surprise families share other critical limitations: they are \textit{single-instance measures} and inherently \textit{one-sided measures}.
-Being single instance means that they assess surprise based solely on the marginal impact of individual observations, without explicitly modeling cumulative learning dynamics over time, whereas being one-sided means that they have a decision threshold on one single side, offering limited expressiveness since human perceptions of surprise can range from positive to negative.
+Both surprise families share other critical limitations: they are \textit{single-instance measures} by design and are inherently \textit{one-sided measures}.
+Being single instance means that they primarily focus on surprise based solely on the marginal impact of individual observations, without explicitly modeling cumulative learning dynamics over time, whereas being one-sided means that they have a decision threshold on one single side, offering limited expressiveness since human perceptions of surprise can range from positive to negative.